Tower of Power: History

 Tower of Power, released in the spring of 1973, was the third album for the band.
 It featured soul singer Lenny Williams on lead vocals and Lenny Pickett on lead tenor saxophone.
 Bruce Conte replaced guitarist Willie Fulton and keyboardist Chester D.Thompson also joined the band during the recording of the album.
 The album spawned their most-successful single "So Very Hard to Go".
 Although the single peaked at No. 17 on the Billboard Hot 100, it was included in the Top 10 in the surveys of many West Coast Top 40 radio stations, placed No. 1 on several of them.
 The album also charted two other singles on the Billboard Hot 100, "This Time It's Real" and "What Is Hip?"

 1974's Back to Oakland spawned the hit single "Don't Change Horses (in the Middle of a Stream)", which reached No. 26 on the Billboard Hot 100, and "Time Will Tell", which charted at No. 69.
 The funk-jazz instrumental "Squib Cakes" also came from this album.

 On Urban Renewal (1974), the band moved more toward funk than soul; however, they continued recording ballads as well.
 Williams left the band in late 1974, and was replaced as vocalist by Hubert Tubbs.
 The band's airplay on chart radio declined.
 During the late 1970s they briefly tried recording disco-sounding material.

-On January 12, 2017, long-time drummer David Garibaldi and bassist Marc Van Wageningen were hit by a train as they walked across tracks before a performance in Oakland.
-They both survived the accident.
+On January 12, 2017, long-time drummer David Garibaldi and bassist Marc Van Wageningen were hit by an Amtrak train--which had been obscured by another train that just passed--as they walked across tracks embedded in the middle of Embarcadero Street before a performance in the neighborhood of Oakland's Jack London Square.
+They both survived the accident, likely due to the fact the street-running train was only traveling ~15 mph.
 According to their manager, Jeremy Westby, they were both "responsive and being treated at a local hospital".
 They fully recovered and returned to the active lineup later that year.

 Collaborations

-Tower's horn section appeared on a number of other artists' recordings, including Otis Redding, Aaron Neville, Aerosmith, Bonnie Raitt, David Sanborn, Eric Clapton, Elton John, Labelle, Huey Lewis, Little Feat, Heart, Michelle Shocked, Paula Abdul, Santana and Stevie Nicks.
+Tower's horn section appeared on a number of other artists' recordings, including Otis Redding, Aaron Neville, Aerosmith, Bonnie Raitt, David Sanborn, Eric Clapton, Elton John, Labelle, Huey Lewis, Little Feat, Heart, Michelle Shocked, Paula Abdul, Santana, Masayoshi Takanaka, and Stevie Nicks.

 The horn section also recorded with bassist Larry Graham's Graham Central Station, Grateful Dead, Carlos Santana, Journey, Elkie Brooks, Cat Stevens (on his Foreigner Suite), Luis Miguel, Linda Lewis, R.A.D.
 (Rose Ann Dimalanta), Jermaine Jackson, John Lee Hooker, Helen Reddy, Rufus, Rod Stewart, Jefferson Starship, Mickey Hart, Heart, Damn Yankees, Frankie Valli, Spyro Gyra, KMFDM, Lyle Lovett, Poison, Phish (two songs on their album Hoist), Toto, Pharoahe Monch, Ned Doheny, and the Brothers Johnson among many other acts.

 The song "So Very Hard To Go" was featured on the soundtracks of the 2002 film City of God, and Will Ferrell's 2008 film Semi-Pro.